jamulussoftware/jamuluswebsite/wiki/en/en-Server-Troubleshooting.md

 ### Can I convert my private server to being a public one?

 Yes.
 Simply check the "Make my Server Public" box in the server window and fill out the details.
-Remember also that you do not need to port forward if you have a public server.
+If you register your server, do not use port forwarding as it may prevent others using your server.

 ### **_Headless Linux_**: I have created a server but it is joining the Central Server and I don't want it to.